tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Attribute Add/README.md

   * Site-wide

-    Use this option if you want to have this effect on all Portfolio pages.
+    Use this option if you want to have this effect on all Store Pages.

     * Add code from file **[store page list category attribute add.html][8]** to Website > Pages > Custom Code > Code Injection > FOOTER.